PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 		ASYNC_DIR="$(pwd)"
 		cd ~/remote

-* Now add central repository here, so you can push the changes to the centeral repo.
+* Now add the central repository here, so you can push the changes to the central repo.

 		git remote add central ${GIT_REPO_URL_CENTRAL}